matthew-brett/msc_imaging/assessment_b_2018_faq.md

     your home directory, you could type `cd ~/Documents`.
 If you're stuck working out how to get to that directory, try opening a Finder window, then navigate to the directory containing the file you want to transfer, and drag the file to the Terminal window.
-It's path (position on the file system) should appear in the Terminal window.
+Its path (position on the file system) should appear in the Terminal window.
   * Use `scp` to copy the file to the cluster - e.g.